LIJUCHACKO/File-Tagger/README.md

 About
 ------------------------------------

-  1. This is a simple gui utility written in qt to tag file/folders without affecting files.
+  1. This is a simple gui utility to tag/bookmark file/folders without affecting files.

   2. Approximate word matching algorithm is used for searching tags.